Le Dep

 Le Dep is a 2015 Canadian psychological drama film directed by Sonia Boileau.
-The film tells the story of a young Innu woman (played by Ève Ringuette) who is held at gunpoint one night while working at a convenience store in a small First Nations community in rural Quebec.
 Set in a fictional Innu community, the film's dialogue is mostly in French, with some Innu-aimun.
 Le Dep is the first First Nations production of Telefilm Canada's Micro-Budget program.
 The film's world premiere was at the 2015 Karlovy Vary International Film Festival, following which the film played various festivals in Canada, the United States, and United Kingdom and had a theatrical run in Montreal.

+Plot

+The film tells the story of a young Innu woman (played by Ève Ringuette) who is held at gunpoint one night while working at a convenience store in a small First Nations community in rural Quebec.